 People who combine beta-blockers and alcohol may find they experience headaches, dizziness, lightheadedness, change in heart rate, or even fainting.

-Additionally, increasing the number of alcoholic drinks can even reduce the effects of beta-blockers on the body.
+Additionally, increasing the number of alcoholic drinks can even reduce the effects of Propranolol on the body.

 In fact, two or more alcoholic drinks can: